divyakr05/ui-test-automation/README.md

 # ui-test-automation
-This is simple ui-test-automation project created to test sample flows for airalo application, using Playwright Framework (Python, playwright, PyTest, Page Object Model, HTML Reports)
+This is simple ui-test-automation project created to test sample flows for an application, using Playwright Framework (Python, playwright, PyTest, Page Object Model, HTML Reports)

 # Setup Instructions
 - Clone the project https://github.com/divyakr05/ui-test-automation